livaage/hep-ml-templates/README.md

 > Quick Note: This library is currently not compatible with Python <3.10 due to the use of the ```|``` operand, which is not supported in earlier versions of Python.

+> Regarding the long Readme, we are currently working to create a "Read the Docs" for the library, after which the readme will only contain basic installation and ethos descriptions.

 ---

 ## 📚 Table of Contents